yussif758/Marketing-Analytics-with-Python/README.md

 print(Description)
 ```
 ## RULE BASED SEGMENTATION
+This has to do with dividing data into distinct groups based on predefined rules.

 Value_counts() gives you number of genders and if you want it in percentages uses value_counts(normalize =True)
 ```
 Counts = data['Gender'].value_counts()